astronomer/docs/learn/connections/snowflake.md

 - Run a SnowPark python function
 - Load and export data to/from Snowflake

 This guide provides the basic setup for creating a Snowflake connection.
-For a complete integration tutorial, see [Orchestrate Snowflake Queries with Airflow](airflow-snowflake.md).
-To run Snowpark queries in Airflow, see [Run Snowpark queries with the ExternalPythonOperator in Apache Airflow](airflow-isolated-environments.md).
+For a complete integration tutorial, see [Orchestrate Snowflake Queries with Apache Airflow®](airflow-snowflake.md).
+To run Snowpark queries in Airflow, see [Run Snowpark queries with the ExternalPythonOperator in Apache Airflow®](airflow-isolated-environments.md).

 ## Prerequisites